-Endemic to Eurasia, Grassland Sedge’s deep green and lustrous, thin evergreen blades nimbly arch out from a clumping base, yielding inconspicuous brownish blooms held by lax wiry stems.
+Endemic to Europe and Asia, Grassland Sedge’s deep green and lustrous, thin evergreen blades nimbly arch out from a clumping base, yielding inconspicuous brownish blooms held by lax wiry stems.
 Once established, the fast growing and versatile Carex divulsa can handle an array of situations: some drought, boggy areas, tree roots, sun or shade, and foot traffic, including the 4-legged kind.
 However, regular watering and a trim every 6 months will ensure the most vigorous growth.
-You can space it closely and mow for a turf-like effect, plant multiples as a luxurious ground cover in a small or large area or create a shady vignette with Arctostaphylos ‘Radiant’ and Festuca ‘Phil’s Silver’.
+You can space it closely and mow for a turf-like effect, plant multiples as a luxurious ground cover in a small or large area or create an intriguing vignette with Arctostaphylos ‘Radiant’ and Festuca ‘Superba’.

 Size: 18" – 2' 0" high x 2' 0" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.

 - Carex albula ‘Frosted Curls’

 - Carex elata ‘Knightshayes’

 - Carex flacca (glauca)